 Anne Marie Rossi, Founder & Executive Director, Board Member

 Robyn Winters is the Vice Executive Director of Be Mindful.
 She has been practicing mindfulness since 1999 and has personally seen the physical and psychological benefits of living a more mindful life after years of suffering from debilitating anxiety, depression and panic attacks.
 She began teaching the practice in 2005, working with businesses, schools and recreational centers.
 Robyn is passionate about teaching mindfulness to all ages and particularly enjoys teaching the science behind the practice.
 She is devoted to supporting individuals that aspire to teach the practice.
-Robyn has a BS in Environmental Design from the University of Missouri and a background in marketing, design, sales, and project management.
+Robyn has a Bachelor of Science degree in environmental design from the University of Missouri and a background in marketing, design, sales, and project management.
 She is trained in Mindful Schools, MindUP, In Focus and other social and emotional learning curricula and has an Associate Lecturer Certification with Ki-Aikido International.
-She resides in Denver with her husband and two children.
+She lives in Denver with her husband and two children.

 Luis Perez, Advisory Board Member

 Luis Perez has been in the air since he was 13 years old when he began hanggliding in his native Argentina.
 His desire to become a pilot brought him to the United States and in 1995 he fulfilled a life dream when he joined United Airlines as a pilot.
 In 1999, he became an instructor for the Boeing 767 fleet for United and he has been living his two passions ever since.